 Oussama Ghanmi, founder and CEO @DinMo

-This approach eliminates the need for a new data storage or management tool.
+This approach eliminates the need for an additional data storage or management tool.
 It enables customer data to be activated directly for marketing operations.

 By doing so, it substantially shortens the time to value and reduces the complexity of data management.

-More economical, simpler and more flexible, composable CDP offers a number of advantages.
-They are summarised in the following categories:
+The composable CDP, which is more economical, simple, and flexible, offers a number of advantages.
+These benefits are summarised below:

-It establishes a single source of truth for customer data, residing in the data warehouse with a solid identity resolution.
-This can serve all data usage purposes (Data science, analytics, audiences, activation etc.)
+It establishes a single source of truth for customer data, residing in the data warehouse with robust identity resolution.
+This can serve all data usage purposes, such as data science, analytics, audiences, and activation.

 It is therefore much faster to implement.
 The first use cases can be operational within a day, compared with several months for a packaged CDP.

 It's also more cost-effective thanks to its Best of Breed approach.
-You buy only the bricks you need, with no unnecessary expenditure.
-The absence of duplication limits storage costs.
+You only pay for the components you need, with no unnecessary expenditure.
+By avoiding duplication, storage costs are reduced.

-It offers an enhanced data security, improving data compliance and governance at scale.
-Indeed, by processing data directly from your data warehouse, Composable CDPs enhance security, ensure compliance with strictest regulations (GDPR/CCPA), provide flexibility, and drive cost efficiency.
-For marketers, embracing a composable CDP is a strategic move towards a more secure and efficient data management future.
+It offers enhanced data security, improving data compliance and governance at scale.
+Indeed, by processing data directly from your data warehouse, Composable CDPs enhance security, ensure compliance with the strictest regulations (GDPR and CCPA), provide flexibility, and drive cost efficiency.
+For marketers, embracing a composable CDP is a strategic move towards a future of more secure and efficient data management.

-It provides greater control over customer identity unification and enhanced data governance.
+It provides greater control over customer identity unification and improved data governance.
 A composable CDP is technology agnostic and integrates with any data infrastructure.

-đź’ˇ Several players in the market validate the composable approach over the packaged approach.
-This is the case, for example, of Snowflake in its annual report on the Modern Data Stack (2024).
+💡 Several players in the market favour the composable approach over the packaged approach.
+Snowflake, for example, highlights this in its 2024 annual report on the Modern Data Stack.

 The composable CDP can be thought of as an intermediary layer that bridges your data warehouse with your business tools.
-It does not store data independently but leverages the rich data environment of the data warehouse.
+It does not store data independently, but rather leverages the rich environment of the data warehouse.

-The core components of a Composable CDP are comparable to the one of a Traditional CDP:
+The core components of a Composable CDP are comparable to those of a Traditional CDP:

-Data Integration: Involves collecting customer data from different sources.
-This data can be collected in real time (for example, using a tool such as Segment) or in batch via ETL-type processes.
+Data Integration: This involves collecting customer data from different sources.
+This data can be collected in real-time (using tools such as Segment) or in batch via ETL processes.

-Data Centralisation and Modeling: Once the data from the various sources has been integrated into a data warehouse, it needs to be reconciled and modeled using unique customer identifiers such as email or customer id.
+Data Centralisation and Modeling: Once the data from the various sources has been integrated into a data warehouse, it needs to be reconciled and modeled using unique customer identifiers such as email or customer ID.
 This provides a 360° view of customer interactions.
-This view is organised in a data model into entities centered around the customer (consumer profiles, transactions, product interactions, etc.).
+This view is organised in a data model into entities centred around the customer (consumer profiles, transactions, product interactions, etc.).

-Data Enrichment: The 360° view of customers available in the data warehouse can be enhanced with intelligent and predictive attributes such as churn risk, LTV (Life Time Value) or product appetence.
-This enables more intelligent activation of marketing programmes.
+Data Enrichment: The 360° view of customers available in the data warehouse can be enhanced with intelligent and predictive attributes such as churn risk, LTV (Lifetime Value) or product interest.
+This enables more intelligent activation of marketing campaigns.
 This is particularly useful in B2C contexts with a large customer base and a wide range of products.

-Data Activation: This crucial stage involves synchronizing data with all the business tools used to communicate with customers (CRM, Ads, support, etc.).
+Data Activation: This crucial stage involves synchronising data with all the business tools used to communicate with customers (CRM, ads, support, etc.).
 It is the cornerstone of composable CDPs, because it ensures that the customer view is consistent across the various tools used by the company.
 This functionality is achieved via Reverse ETL processes.

-You're surely convinced about the importance of data activation.
-Yet, you're hesitating between buying a Reverse ETL platform or building your own API connectors between your data warehouse and operational systems.
+By now, you’re probably convinced about the importance of data activation.
+But you may be unsure whether to buy a Reverse ETL platform or build custom API connectors to link your data warehouse with operational systems.

 Manually creating API connectors can take days or weeks, even for experienced data teams.

-API endpoints often can't handle real-time data transfer
+API endpoints often can't handle real-time data transfers

 Applications are constantly evolving, meaning continuous maintenance of existing connectors

-Yet, turning your existing data infrastructure into a Composable CDP is really easy with DinMo.
+However, turning your existing data infrastructure into a Composable CDP is very easy with DinMo.
 You can implement your first marketing use cases in minutes!

 If you'd like to see a demo of how this can be done, go here 👇